Lange’s daily inventory of construction steel products: the market price dropped slightly and the transaction demand was weak Lange_Sina Finance_Sina.com-breakinglatest.news-Breaking Latest News

 Lange’s daily inventory of construction steel products: the market price drops slightly and the transaction demand is weak

-Spot market situation: On February 6, the domestic market price of construction steel products dropped slightly; leading markets, Beijing, Hangzhou, Guangzhou, and Tianjin dropped slightly.According to the monitoring data of the Lange Iron and Steel Cloud Business Platform, the average price of the Ф6.0mm high line in key domestic cities is 4673 yuan, a decrease of 12 yuan from the previous trading day;RebarThe average price was 4187 yuan, down 10 yuan from the previous trading day.
-In terms of leading cities: Beijing High Line (6mm) is 5020 yuan, down 20 yuan; the mainstream specification of third-grade rebar (25mm) is 4100 yuan, down 20 yuan; the Shanghai market high line is 4610 yuan, stable; Steady.
+Spot market situation: On February 13, the domestic construction steel market price dropped slightly; leading markets, Beijing, Hangzhou, Guangzhou, and Tianjin dropped slightly.According to the monitoring data of the Lange Iron and Steel Cloud Business Platform, the average price of the Ф6.0mm high line in key domestic cities is 4651 yuan, a decrease of 17 yuan from the previous trading day;RebarThe average price is 4168 yuan, down 17 yuan from the previous trading day.
+Leading cities: Beijing High Line (6mm) 5,010 yuan, down 30 yuan; mainstream specifications of third-grade rebar (25mm) 4,090 yuan, down 30 yuan; Shanghai market high line 4,610 yuan, down 20 yuan; third-grade rebar 4,080 yuan , down 20 yuan.

 The market opened today, and the market price fell slightly.
-It is understood that the market price in Beijing has dropped today, the mainstream price of thread is 4030 yuan, and the total shipment volume of 10 large households is 2500 tons.
-Today, the market price of mainstream resources of building materials in Hangzhou has dropped, and Zhongtian reported 4090 yuan.
-According to the statistics of Lange Steel Network, on February 6, 12 building materials traders in Hangzhou shipped a total of 9,600 tons, an increase of 400 tons from the previous trading day.
-The mainstream price in the Guangzhou market remained stable today.
-At present, the mainstream first-line resources are 4320-4330 yuan in Shaoxiang and Guangdong, 4400-4420 yuan (in pounds) in Liugang Wangang, and 4390-4400 yuan (in pounds) in Xilin, Hebei Iron and Steel.
-Based on the above analysis, it is expected that the market conditions on February 7 may be mainly stable.
+It is understood that the market price in Beijing has dropped today, the mainstream price of threads is 4,020 yuan, and the total shipments of 10 large households are 2,900 tons.
+Today, the market price of mainstream resources of building materials in Hangzhou has dropped, and Zhongtian reported 4080 yuan.
+According to the statistics of Lange Iron and Steel Network, on February 13, 12 building materials traders in Hangzhou shipped a total of 13,650 tons, a decrease of 2,650 tons from the previous trading day.
+Today, the mainstream prices in the Guangzhou market have dropped.
+At present, the mainstream first-line resources are 4240-4250 yuan in Shaoxiang and Guangdong, 4350-4360 yuan (in pounds) in Liuzhou Iron and Steel Wangang, and 4330-4340 yuan (in pounds) in Xilin, Hebei Iron and Steel.
+Based on the above analysis, it is expected that the market conditions may fluctuate on February 14.

 Massive information, accurate interpretation, all in the Sina Finance APP